Robert W. Pilot

 Canadian, RCA, MBE

-Robert Wakeham Pilot is a Canadian painter born in 1898 in St-John's, New Brunswick.
-In 1910, his widowed mother of Mr. Edward Frederick Pilot, father of Robert, marries with the famous artist Maurice Cullen.
-From his youth, Robert Pilot assisted his father-in-law in his studio in Montreal.
+Robert Wakeham Pilot is a Canadian painter born in 1898 in St-John's, Newfoundland.
+In 1910, his widowed mother of Mr. Edward Frederick Pilot, father of Robert, married the famous artist Maurice Cullen.
+From an early age, Robert Pilot assisted his father-in-law in his studio in Montreal.
 He took evening classes at the Council of Arts and Manufactures at the Monument National under the teachings of Edmond Dyonnet.
 In 1914, two works by the 16-year-old painter were exhibited at the spring exhibition at the Art Association of Montreal.

-Upon his return to Canada, he was appointed associate of the famous Royal Academy of Canada to become its president a few years later.
+On his return to Canada, he was appointed as an associate of the famous Royal Academy of Canada to become its president a few years later.

-The first solo exhibition of Robert Pilot in Canada will take place at the Watson Art Galleries in Montreal in 1927.
-Will follow many exhibitions for the artist.
-He was awarded the Jessie Dow Award in 1934.
+Robert Pilot's first solo exhibition in Canada took place in 1927 at the Watson Art Galleries in Montreal.
+Many exhibitions for the artist will follow.
+The Jessie Dow Prize was awarded to him in 1934.

-He enlisted again in the army in 1941 as Captain for the Black Watch which led him to receive the Order of the British Empire for his service in 1944.
+He enlisted again in the army in 1941 as Captain for the Black Watch.
+He received the Order of the British Empire for his service in 1944.
 His years of service over, he returned to Montreal and settled into a quieter life.

 Selling and buying artworks by Canadian Artist Robert Pilot.
 Contact our art galleries to buy or sell art by Robert Pilot.